How Do I Get My 8-Week-Old Kitten To Use The Litterbox? (Explained!)

 No matter what type of sand you choose, be sure to keep an eye on your kitten’s litter box habits and make changes as needed.

-3. Clean the litter box frequenlty
+3. Clean the litter box frequently

 How Do I Get My 8-Week-Old Kitten To Use The Litterbox

 It is important to scoop out the solid waste from the kitten litter box every day.
 In addition, you should do a complete cleaning of the kitten litter box at least once a week.
-To clean the kitten litter box, empty all of the contents into a trash bag.
-Then, rinse out the inside of the box with warm water and soap.

 Allow it to air dry before adding new litter.
 You should also wash your hands thoroughly after handling any soiled materials.
 If you have multiple cats, you will need to have a separate litter box for each cat.
 This will help to prevent disease and keep everyone healthy.